 Start Date: July 1st, 2014

 The goals of the Clinical Ethics Fellowship Program at The University of Texas MD Anderson Cancer Center are:

 - To provide intense clinical and research experience in ethics for individuals with advanced degrees in related fields in order to enable Fellows to practice bioethics in a health care setting or effectively teach bioethics in an academic setting

-- To increase the points of contact between the Clinical Ethics Service and patients, families, faculty and staff
+- To increase the points of contact between the Ethics Consultation Service and patients, families, faculty and staff

 The fellowship program is tailored to meet the strengths and needs of each fellow, and involves a one-year, full-time commitment.

 To achieve the objectives of the Clinical Ethics Fellowship, fellows are expected to develop a personal learning plan, in collaboration with their supervisor, leading to the completion of the following components: